The Dangers of Working on a Tugboat

 Dangers on Deck

 The deck of a tugboat is filled with hazards.
 First, there’s the constant shifting of the sea and sudden movement caused by contact with another vessel during operations.
 Then, there’s the extreme weather that many tugboats operate in.
 Ice on a ship deck can make an already difficult environment even more hazardous.
+Furthermore, workers must manually lash barges together before they are pulled by the tugboat.
+This requires them to jump from barge to barge, sometimes in the night or under harsh conditions, significantly increasing the risk of drowning.

 Falling from the side of a tugboat can mean so much more than getting wet.
 When a person falls of a tugboat, they risk getting caught between the their vessel and the one the tugboat is working with.
 This can result in serious crushing injuries.